-The holidays are notorious for booze-fueled merriment at family gatherings, work parties, and get-togethers with friends.
-Thanksgiving, Christmas, and New Year’s line up all within a month and a half of each other, making for a party-heavy time of year.
+The holidays can be a difficult time to get sober.
+Alcohol frequently accompanies — and even fuels — the merriment at family gatherings, work parties, and get-togethers with friends.
+Thanksgiving, Christmas, and New Year’s all line up within a month and a half of each other, making for a party-heavy time of year.

 For those who struggle with a substance or alcohol use disorder, the holidays tend to be an especially difficult season each year.
-For example:
+It’s estimated that:

-Those who are either in recovery or who are trying to get sober are clearly up against the odds during the holiday season.
-It is nearly impossible to avoid alcohol entirely with the number of parties they are likely to attend during this time.
+Those who are either in recovery or who are trying to get sober can feel like they are up against the odds during the holiday season.
+It can seem like it’s nearly impossible to avoid alcohol with the number of parties and the social pressure to drink.

-So does that mean the holiday season is the most challenging time to get sober?
-Is it possible to get sober during this time of year?
-If you’re trying to stay sober this season, it IS possible to get — and stay — that way during the holidays, but it takes planning and dedication.
+Does that mean the holiday season is the most challenging time to get sober?
+Is it even possible to get sober during this time of year?
+Yes!
+If you’re trying to abstain from alcohol this holiday season, it is possible to get and stay sober during the holidays — but it takes planning and staying committed to your goals.

-The most important thing when getting sober during the holiday season is to make sure that you are ready.
-Getting sober is not easy and doing so during such an alcohol-infused time of year can be challenging.
-That doesn’t mean it’s impossible, though, if you’re sure you’re ready to get sober.
+If you want to get sober during the holiday season, it’s important to make sure that you are ready.
+Getting sober is not easy and doing so during such an alcohol-heavy time of year can be challenging.
+That doesn’t mean it’s impossible, especially if you know you’re ready.

 When you make the decision to cut alcohol out of your life, you should not take it lightly.
-If you still have any idea in the back of your head about continuing drinking, this will be much more difficult.
-You’ve likely experienced some consequences that led to your decision.
-Keep these in mind when the thought of having a drink comes up.
+You’ve likely experienced some negative consequences that have led to your decision to get sober.
+Try to keep these in mind when the thought of having a drink comes up.

 Develop a Plan to Stay Sober